ppke-nlpg/purepos/README.md

                                         trigram tagging.
 The default is 2.
 Training only option.

-Python interface is also provided, for details check [the module](https://github.com/ppke-nlpg/purepos/blob/master/src/main/python/purepos/purepos.py) or [the demo](https://github.com/ppke-nlpg/purepos/blob/master/src/main/python/purepos/demo.py).
+### Python

+A wrapper package for Python is available at https://github.com/ppke-nlpg/purepos.py

 ### Configuration file